eparrag1/NER_CVs/README.md

 {'label': 'SKILL', 'points': {'text': 'pandas', 'start': 36, 'end': 42}} <br>
 {'label': 'SKILL', 'points': {'text': 'numpy', 'start': 43, 'end': 48}} <br>

-This can be done using the notebook Create_dictionary.ipynb
+This can be done using the notebook Create_dictionary.ipynb <br>

+Unfortunately when you save an array in Python it converts it to a string, therefore this notebook also contains code to run when you read in the array, to fix it